 Then came the banana blight, which ruined banana crops, and the massive floods of 1954 and 1955 that devastated the Quepos area.
-Chiquita moved operations to the Costa Rican east coast.
+Chiquita moved operations to the east coast of Costa Rica.
 Looking for a more stable crop in the Quepos area, Chiquita replaced bananas with palm trees.
-We’ve read so much now about the devastation of tropical forests because of the growth of palm plantations throughout the world, yet they don’t degrade the environment nearly as much as bananas do.
-The departure of the banana plantations here collapsed the Quepos economy, yet it was a boon to the land.
-While there are still palm plantations now, they are not nearly as numerous as the original banana plantations were.
+We’ve now read so much about the devastation of tropical forests caused by the expansion of palm plantations worldwide, yet they don’t degrade the environment nearly as much as bananas do.
+The departure of the banana plantations here collapsed Quepos’s economy, yet it was a boon to the land.
+While there are still palm plantations, they are not nearly as numerous as the original banana plantations.

 Quepos’ natural coastline was originally mangroves—red, black, and pineapple (nothing to do with pineapple).
 Walking around Quepos today, you can still see some of these remaining mangroves in the tidal streams, but they are much degraded, and the waters that feed them are polluted.
 When the tide comes in, they stink and are full of trash.